-Things to Know About DCAANumerous companies, businesses and individuals work in contracting relationships with the federal government.
-An important part of government contracting is ensuring compliance with government regulations and standards.
+Numerous companies, businesses and individuals work in contracting relationships with the federal government (and often with a specific contracting officer for ongoing audits, etc) An important part of government contracting is ensuring compliance with government regulations and standards.
 In particular, contractors with the Department of Defense (DoD) must be DCAA compliant in accordance with specific regulations and standards.
 This article highlights the key aspects of DCAA compliance, and outlines how to prepare for smooth business interactions with the DoD.

 1) DCAA: Organization and Purpose